-Taurus Molecular Cloud-1 (TMC-1) is one of the most well studied dark clouds \citep[e.g.,][]{kaifu2004}.
-Its ``Cyanopolyyne Peak'' (hereafter TMC-1 CP) is the famous site where carbon-chain molecules are particularly abundant (Figure \ref{fig:tmc1}).
-Many carbon-chain molecules were discovered from this dark cloud by radio astronomical observations (Section \ref{sec:2_0}).
+Taurus Molecular Cloud-1 (TMC-1) is one of the best-studied filament \citep[e.g.,][]{kaifu2004}.
+Its ``Cyanopolyyne Peak'' (hereafter TMC-1 CP), which is located southeast of the filament, is the famous site where carbon-chain molecules are particularly abundant (Fig.\,\ref{fig:tmc1}).
+A number of deep-integration observations of carbon-chain species have been conducted toward this position.

-\cite{dobashi2018} identified four velocity components ($v_{\rm {LSR}}$ = 5.727, 5.901, 6.064, and 6.160 km\,s$^{-1}$) with very high velocity resolution (0.0004 km\,s$^{-1}$) spectra of the CCS and HC$_{3}$N lines in the 45 GHz band obtained by the Z45 receiver \citep{Nakamura2015PASJ} installed on the Nobeyama 45m radio telescope.
-They revealed the gas kinematics of the TMC-1 filament and it was found that these velocity components are moving inward toward the center of the TMC-1 filament. \cite{dobashi2019} identified 21 subfilaments in the TMC-1 filament using CCS ($J_{N}=4_{3}-3_{2}$; 45.379033 GHz) line data.
+\citet{dobashi2018} identified four velocity components ($v_{\rm {LSR}}$ = 5.727, 5.901, 6.064, and 6.160 km\,s$^{-1}$) at TMC-1 CP with very high velocity resolution (0.0004 km\,s$^{-1}$) spectra of the CCS and HC$_3$N lines in the 45 GHz band obtained by the Z45 receiver \citep{Nakamura2015PASJ} installed on the Nobeyama 45m radio telescope.
+They revealed the gas kinematics of the TMC-1 filament and found that these four velocity components indicate moving inward toward the center of the TMC-1 filament. \citet{dobashi2019} identified 21 subfilaments in the TMC-1 filament using CCS ($J_{N}=4_{3}-3_{2}$; 45.379033 GHz) line data.
 They found that the subfilaments have line densities that are close to the critical line density for dynamical equilibrium ($\sim 17 M_{\odot}$\,pc$^{-1}$).
 These results indicate that self-gravity is important in the dynamics of the subfilaments.

 The CCS ($J_{N}=4_{3}-3_{2}$) line was also used for measurement of the line-of-sight magnetic field strength by its Zeeman splitting \citep{nakamura2019}.
-The derived magnetic field strength is $\sim117\pm21$ $\mu$G, which leads to a conclusion that the TMC-1 filament is magnetically supercritical.
+The derived magnetic field strength is $\sim117\pm21$ $\mu$G, which implies that the TMC-1 filament is magnetically supercritical.
 As these studies show, rotational-transition lines of carbon-chain species are useful to investigate physical conditions of starless cores.

 Two research groups have been carrying out line survey observations toward TMC-1 CP and have reported the detection of new interstellar molecules.
-Their discoveries are still ongoing during the writing of this review article.
-We briefly summarized the detection of carbon-chain molecules in Section \ref{sec:2_1}, and here we mention their groundbreaking results in more detail.
+Their research programs are still ongoing as of the writing of this review article.
+Here we highlight groundbreaking results done by each project.
+The sample of detected species from these projects is also summarized in section \ref{sec:2_0}.